tvelliott/charon/README.md

 This will reset all defaults including the freq error in ppm.
 Please delete the line for freq_offset_ppm if you already set this based on measurements.
 The frequency for narrow-band OFDM does need to be somewhat accurate.
-You will most likely need to measure the frequency error of your device to get this setting right. (probably within +/- 1 Khz, preferably better)  If you don't have a spectrum analyzer, then you can try adjusting the freq_offset_ppm by +/- 0.5 until it starts working.
+You will most likely need to measure the relative frequency error of your devices to get this setting right.
+If you don't have a spectrum analyzer, then you can try adjusting the freq_offset_ppm by +/- 0.5 until it starts working... or better yet use one of your plutos as a spectrum analyzer to measure the relative frequency error of your other devices.
 The ppm frequecy offset,ipaddr (set via config.txt in Analog Devices documentation), and maxcpus are really all you need to set manuallly to get a network up and running.
 The ipaddr is used to generate a unique MAC address for the wireless interface, so no need to